 - # = As at the last share register book closing date.
-Updated shareholder information prior to the 2018 Annual General Meeting can be accessed through www.lagunaresorts.com, the Company's corporate website. - = A company which is under the control of Banyan Tree Holdings Limited. - = Holds the Company shares for and on behalf of Banyan Tree Hotels & Resorts Pte.
-Ltd. (formerly known as Banyan Tree Corporate Pte.
-Ltd.), a wholly-owned subsidiary of Banyan Tree Holdings Limited. - Banyan Tree Holdings Limited holds 18,175,265 units in Thai Trust Fund Management Company Limited.
+Updated shareholder information prior to the 2019 Annual General Meeting can be accessed through www.lagunaresorts.com, the Company's corporate website. - = A company which is under the control of Banyan Tree Holdings Limited. - = A company which is a wholly-owned subsidiary of Banyan Tree Holdings Limited. - = Banyan Tree Holdings Limited holds 18,175,265 units in Thai Trust Fund Management Company Limited.